uwcartlab/webmapping/Chapter5/readme.md

 > ### **Find and format your own thematic, sequential point data containing at least 15 point features and at least 7 sequential attribute columns.
 Convert your dataset to a GeoJSON file and add it to a Leaflet map in _main.js_.**

-_This work is licensed under a [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/)._
+_This work is licensed under a [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/).
+For more information, please contact Rob Roth \(reroth@wisc.edu\)_